Gustavo-Henrique444/Dotfiles/README.md

   Simplifies and automates the update process for your system and dotfiles.

 - 🚀 **Fast Git Push (`gitpush`)**
   Speeds up pushing changes to GitHub with a convenient function.
+  `configBackup`

 ## 🛠️ Usage